 Partial credit for put-in-order questions is really tricky.
-We describe Populi's process in detail on the Populi Blog.
+Awhile back, we described Populi's process in detail on the Populi Blog.

 Multiple answer checks which answers the student marked/didn't mark.
 If he marks (or doesn't mark) something correctly, he gets a portion of the question's point value.
 If he does so incorrectly, that portion of the question's point value is deducted from his score.

 Put another way, an incorrect option cancels out a correct option.